 What is a class action?
 It is a lawsuit in which a group of people who suffer similar harm caused by the same conduct sue a defendant together—seeking redress for all those who are injured, even those who cannot find their own lawyers or appear in court.

-Below is a list of our active class action cases.
+Below is a list of our class action cases and advocacy work.
 Click on the relevant case below to learn more and how to contact us if you believe that you’ve been affected.

 Our Recent Wins